shinesoleil/orderingThird/README.md

 r: 0 min
 reason: the same as above

-6. return 500 when POST user fails
+6. return 500 when POST user parameters are not valid
 e: 3 min
 r: 2 min